 Want to do well on your exams?
 Get some sleep

-I’ve been hearing for years about the importance of sleep.
-No matter how many times my mom’s told me to go to bed at a decent hour, I never really developed good sleep habits.
+I’ve been hearing about the importance of sleep for years.
+No matter how many times my mom has told me to go to bed at a decent hour, I've never really developed good sleep habits.
 I stay up late reading, studying, or, let’s be honest, watching Netflix.
-Trust me, I binge watch with the best of them.
 You don’t even want to know how many episodes of “Parks and Recreation” and “Criminal Minds” I’ve watched.

 - Sleeping after learning saves memories.
 One of the three steps to moving information into our long term memories is the consolidation that happens during sleep.
 If you don’t sleep within the first twenty four hours of learning something, you don’t consolidate those memories.